 Frequently, when I’ve presented in public, I’ve been told that I need to smile more, or that I look too serious.
 This is a challenge for me because I feel like I’m already smiling.
 I’m smiling on the inside, but apparently my muscles aren’t cooperating, or the signals my brain is receiving lead my brain to believe I’m smiling when I’m not.

-Last night I was on a digital marketing panel for Digimeet HK and afterward met one of the attendees, Bettina Schmidt, who is a “Harmonizer & Reiki Practitioner.”
+I was recently on a panel at an event and afterward met one of the attendees, Bettina Schmidt, who is a “Harmonizer & Reiki Practitioner.”
 I have no idea what that is, but somehow I thought she might have some tips on how I could improve my smile, so I asked her.
 She later sent me an email with some great tips, which I’m sharing here in its entirety, with minor editing for clarity, since Bettina sent this to me as a quick note, not expecting it to be published or anything:

 1) Train your smile.
 If you just try to smile a lot, all the time, without thinking about it, you will most likely get this weird “I keep people locked in my basement” smile, which is contrary to what you want to achieve, I assume.
 Smiling doesn’t only work with your mouth, but also (I am sure you know) with your eyes, your face muscles, your body language.
 However, training it will get you more confidence for your face muscles and the body language part.
 For 1 minute every day for the next 14 days smile in front of the mirror (works also by turning your phone camera so that you can see yourself, which makes it easier when you are on the run).